odinuv/web/en/apv/walkthrough/backend/index.md

 {% endhighlight %}

 {: .note}
-I used an [alias](/en/apv/articles/sql-join/#aliases) in the SQL query to define a name of the computed column.
+I used an [alias](/en/apv/articles/sql-join/#aliases) in the SQL query to define a new name of the computed column.
 It is important to know the column name, because we need to reference it in the PHP script.

 ## Task -- Print Data in HTML
 A big task lies ahead of you.
 Print `first_name`, `last_name`, `nickname` and `age` rounded to years of all persons ordered by `last_name` and `first_name` (ascending).
 Print the persons in a HTML table, one row each.
-Use [layout template](/en/apv/walkthrough/templates-layout/) for the HTML page.
+Use a [layout template](/en/apv/walkthrough/templates-layout/) for the HTML page.
 Again, approach the task in steps, e.g.:

 1. Make a static HTML page with some sample data (skip this if you are confident with templates).
 2. Make a PHP script to print the page using templates.
-3. Make the data in the script dynamic -- load them from variable, make sure the variable has same format as obtained from database.
+3. Make the data in the script dynamic -- load them from a variable, make sure the variable has the same format as obtained from the database.
 4. Write the SQL query to obtain the data you want.
 5. Hook the SQL query into the PHP script.